Background

 Interaction Rating=Moderate Be cautious with this combination.

 Some medications are changed and broken down by the liver.
-Coleus might affect how quickly the liver breaks down some medications.
+Coleus might change how quickly the liver breaks down these medications.
+This could change the effects and side effects of these medications.

 Medications changed by the liver (Cytochrome P450 3A4 (CYP3A4) substrates)